espresso coffee brewing

 Common Mistakes to Avoid

-- Using Pre-Ground Coffee: Always grind your coffee just before brewing to preserve freshness and flavor.
+1. Using Pre-Ground Coffee: Always grind your coffee just before brewing to preserve freshness and flavor.
+Using a grind size meant for drip coffee or French press will not work for espresso, as espresso requires a much finer grind for proper extraction.

 Espresso vs. Other Brewing Methods

 Espresso is distinct from other brewing methods due to its concentrated flavor and texture.
-Made by forcing hot water through finely-ground coffee under pressure, espresso is thicker and more intense than drip or pour-over coffee.
+Made by forcing hot water through finely-ground coffee under pressure, espresso is thicker and more intense than drip coffee or French press.
+Drip coffee uses a medium grind and a longer extraction time, resulting in a lighter body and milder flavor, while French press brewing involves steeping coarse grounds for several minutes, producing a rich and full-bodied cup.
 This process amplifies the coffee’s natural characteristics, resulting in a bold, aromatic shot that serves as the foundation for many coffee drinks.

 Conclusion